‘Resigned’ but ‘hopeful’: Dane County’s most liberal voters react to Biden nomination

 When combining Marquette polls from 2019 and 2020 — to produce a larger sample size for the region — 95% of “very liberal” likely voters within the broader Madison area said they will vote for Biden.

-That's the same percentage of voters who support the more moderate Biden in the primary that now say they'll back him in the general election, Burden said.
+That’s the same percentage of voters who supported the more moderate Biden in the primary that now say they’ll back him in the general election, Burden said.

 Burden said there will be “disgruntlement” among liberals in the county who don’t think Biden is pursuing an aggressive enough agenda, particularly on issues like policing and health care.